galex/galex.github.io/_drafts/how-to-excel-at-android-development.md

 Meaning, don't fight the Android OS.
 If you feel you're fighting it, you're doing something wrong.

-## Leave Navigation Logic in the UI
+## Navigation Data and Navigation Logic is part of the UI

 ## Respect The Lifecycle